ian-bates-it/osticket-setup/README.md

 <h4>Advanced Security Settings for ost-config.php</h4>

 - The final settings for `ost-config.php` for testing purposes only, has granted Everyone full control as shown below.
+- osTicket has full control to the configuration file.
+(32:23)

 14. To apply our changes, click the `Apply` button
 15. Finally, click the `OK` button to complete this process as shown below.